 Two weeks ago I was in Arnhem to get a feel for the Dutch people—to get their vibe for the portions of Mission that take place in Holland.
 They drive on the right side of the road in Holland, thank God, so tooling around the countryside was a lot of fun, but did you know they don’t have windmills anymore?
 Only one traditional windmill, ONE, was seen in hundreds of miles of Holland.
 All they’ve got these days are wind turbines, giant, cold, silent wind turbines like you can find anywhere.
 I had to wonder what Don Quixote would think of this unfortunate turn of events.

 So anyway, back to the Richard Attenborough-directed picture, A Bridge Too Far.
 All right, I will critique it.
-It’s awfully cold overall, and too many characters are unlikable.
-Worst of all, we don’t get a sense at all of the ultimate irony that the Germans just happened to be regrouping here of all places, which makes the parachute drop so heartbreaking for these brave, well-meaning Tommies who expected to win the war in a week and ended up in a Custer’s Last Stand scenario in downtown Arnhem.
+There was a whole lot to explain and too many times the explanations weren’t clear or clever enough so it just seemed like a lotta explosions.
+We don’t get a sense of the ultimate irony that the Germans just happened to be regrouping here of all places, which makes the parachute drop so heartbreaking for these brave, well-meaning Tommies who expected to win the war in a week and ended up in a Custer’s Last Stand scenario in downtown Arnhem.

 No, I take that back.
-The worst thing about A Bridge Too Far is Ryan O’Neal, who at 36 was seen to be way too young to portray a WWII general, even though as discussed here previously the fighting men in WWII were very young and he was just right on that score.
-The problem was he just couldn’t act.
+The worst thing about A Bridge Too Far is Ryan O’Neal, who at 36 was just clueless portraying a real-life general of roughly the same age.
 If you watch the picture you have to wonder what the real actors around him were thinking as he so cluelessly recited his lines.

 No, I take that back.
 The worst thing about A Bridge Too Far is Gene Hackman’s Polish accent.
 He seemed to know he couldn’t get it right, but he soldiered on anyway.
 That’s bravery, in the actor sense of bravery, which isn’t quite the paratrooper sense of it.

 No!
 The worst thing about A Bridge Too Far is the Americans.
 Yes, that’s it, the Americans.
 Because it was an all-star picture and U.S. box office meant everything, the American stars had to have big parts.
-A-number-1 big star of the day, Robert Redford, got a 15-minute vignette as an Airborne major ordered to get his men across a river in poor-quality rowboats; B-number-2 star of the day, James Caan, got 10 solid minutes as a sergeant trying to save an officer’s life; C-number-3 star of the day, Elliott Gould, negotiated for 15 minutes of screen time to build a pontoon bridge.
-None of it mattered to the plot and I just skip those sequences when I watch A Bridge Too Far on DVD because it’s a British story—just let it be a British story.
+A-number-1 big star of the day, Robert Redford, got a 15-minute vignette as an Airborne major ordered to get his men across a river in poor-quality rowboats; B-number-2 star of the day, James Caan, got 10 solid minutes as a sergeant trying to save an officer’s life; C-number-3 star of the day, Elliott Gould, negotiated for 15 minutes of screen time to build a Bailey bridge.
+Yes the American 82nd and 101st Airborne mattered to the plot, just not enough to justify all the close-ups.
+This is a British story—just let it be a British story.

 Walking across the now-called John Frostbrug (John Frost Bridge) in Arnhem was a chilling experience knowing what happened there.
-Visiting the Airborne Cemetery had me in tears the instant I saw all those smart formations of headstones, each representing a brave Tommy who paid the ultimate price.
-I wasn’t prepared for the emotion of that moment, especially with plaques at the gates of the cemetery in multiple languages that included photos of the Airborne guys in the planes on the way over flashing V-for-victory signs, all smiles as they flew with their high hopes and noble intentions across the English Channel only to die in a hail of machine gun fire on the streets of Arnhem, a city that had been spared the nastiness of war until those brutal, unexpected days of September 1944 when British Airborne met the SS and their Panzers.
+Visiting the Airborne Cemetery had me in tears the instant I saw all those smart formations of headstones, each representing a brave Tommy or Pole who paid the ultimate price.
+I wasn’t prepared for the emotion of that moment, especially with plaques at the gates of the cemetery in multiple languages that included photos of the Airborne guys in the planes on the way over the North Sea flashing V-for-victory signs, all smiles as they flew with their high hopes and noble intentions only to die in a hail of machine gun fire on the streets of Arnhem, a city that had been spared the nastiness of war until those brutal, unexpected days of September 1944 when British Airborne met the SS and their Panzers.